 Purpose: Brain metastases can occur in up to 50% of patients with metastatic HER2-positive breast cancer.
-Because patients with active brain metastases were excluded from previous pivotal clinical trials, the central nervous system (CNS) activity of the antibody-drug conjugate trastuzumab deruxtecan (T-DXd) is not well characterized.
+Because patients with active brain metastases were excluded from previous pivotal clinical trials, the CNS activity of the antibody-drug conjugate (ADC), trastuzumab deruxtecan (T-DXd), is not well characterized.